 Foods for Your Winter Survival Kit

 Some of the foods I’ve found to be perfectly sized for a Winter Survival Food Kit are:

 - Hot chocolate and cider packets

 - Teabags of different varieties (Teas containing ginger, lemon grass, and lemon verbena are very good for fighting colds.)

 - Instant oatmeal packets

 - Ramen (bulkier but more filling)

-- Packets of coffee and lemonade mix
+- Packets of instant coffee and lemonade mix

 - Emergen-C (You may lose some of the nutrients when added to hot water but you will still get a healthy jolt of the ingredients, including Vitamin C, electrolytes, and zinc.
 It comes in a few different flavors as well.)